Midnight Stroll

-Midnight Stroll is a blues album by Robert Cray and featuring the Memphis Horns.
+Midnight Stroll is a blues album by Robert Cray that features the Memphis Horns.
 It was released in June 1990 through Mercury Records.

 Also released in the UK on Mercury was an advance four-track EP called The Midnight Stroll EP.
 Tracks on this are: "The Forecast (Calls for Pain)", "Holdin' Court", "Labor of Love" and "Midnight Stroll".
 MERCD 330.
 (Maybe also released elsewhere as INT 878 209-2.)